Description

 Connect via netcat to receive n, e, and c from the oracle.

-- Step 1Collect n, e, and c from the oracleConnect to the service.
+Walk me through it- Step 1Collect n, e, and c from the oracleConnect to the service.
 It prints the public key (n, e) and the encrypted flag ciphertext c.
 Copy these values.
-The oracle also allows you to decrypt any ciphertext -- except c itself.
+The oracle also allows you to decrypt any ciphertext - except c itself.

 Learn more

 A decryption oracle is a service that decrypts ciphertexts on demand.
 Real-world examples include padding oracle attacks on TLS and RSA PKCS#1 v1.5.
-The restriction here -- refusing to decrypt the target ciphertext directly -- is the defender's only guard.
-RSA's multiplicative homomorphism lets us work around it.
+The restriction here - refusing to decrypt the target ciphertext directly - is a byte-equality check, not a meaningful information-flow control.
+RSA's multiplicative homomorphism lets us submit a ciphertext that is not byte-equal to

 Flag